uday87j/teach_python/fundamentals/exercises/dictionary/dictionary.md

-# Implement a language dictionary
+# Build queries for a language dictionary

 ## Problem Statement

-Use the fundamental tools of Python to implement a dictionary of words and their meanings in any language
+Use the fundamental tools of Python to implement queries for a dictionary of words and their meanings in any language

 ### Part 0